shanzson/Wicked-Attack-Vectors-Audit-Checklist/README.md

 - Can the owner frontrun the sh*t out of users like [this](https://consensys.net/diligence/audits/2021/06/growthdefi-wheat/#frontrunning-attacks-by-the-owner)?
 - Are the parameters of functions used in a convoluted way?
 Like the money is being sent to the seller instead of the buyer?
 - Are you missing any edge cases, by being too edgy?
+- Are the modifiers to weak to keep off zombies(aka hackers)?
+Are there any if statements or require statements in it, which they can eat off through, to get to you?